Vouchrun/pls-lsd-ejector/README.md

 ## Quick Install

 The below command will:

 - Install Docker (if not already installed)
-- Configure ejector directory and keystore
+- Configure ejector directory to point to keystores
-- Enable automatic OS and ejector updates (optional)
+- Enable automatic OS and ejector container updates (optional)
-- Start the Relay docker container
+- Start the ejector docker container the first time

-Note: this command needs to be run as root.
+**Note: this command needs to be run as root.**

 ```bash
 curl -sL https://raw.githubusercontent.com/Vouchrun/pls-lsd-ejector/refs/heads/main/ejector-install.sh > ejector-install.sh; bash ejector-install.sh